traefik/traefik-helm-chart/EXAMPLES.md

 > --set 'hub.apimanagement.admission.customWebhookCertificate.tls\.key'=$(cat /tmp/hub.key.b64)
 > ```

-## Injecting CA data from a Certificate resource
+## Injecting CA data from a certificate resource

-It is also possible to use [CA injector](https://cert-manager.io/docs/concepts/ca-injector/) of cert-manager with annotations on the webhook.
+It is also possible to use the [CA injector](https://cert-manager.io/docs/concepts/ca-injector/) of cert-manager with annotations on the webhook.

 First, you can create the certificate with a self-signed issuer: